nathanielshak/advancedprogramming/Lesson7/README.md

 Sorting is one of the most classic problems in computer science.
 What is the best way to take an array, or list in our case, of unsorted numbers and rearrange them into sorted order?
 Each different way to solve this problem, we call a **sorting algorithm**.

-There are at least 20 sorting algorithms I've heard of before, and probably hundreds in existance.
+There are at least 10 sorting algorithms I've heard of before, and probably hundreds in existence.
 Here we will introduce a couple of them, look at their advantages and disadvantages, and try to code some of them up.

-Since there is a ton of explanations and research already out there around sorting algorithms, this lesson will involve a lot of us linking you to other pages that describe these.
+Since there are a ton of explanations and research already out there around sorting algorithms, this lesson will involve a lot of us linking you to other pages that explain these.
 This lesson would be especially helpful to go through with a mentor if you're having trouble grasping any of the concepts.
 Some of these can be difficult to understand on the first read.

 ## Selection Sort